 Spirit translates as πνεύμα in Greek.

-When you combine the two words in οινό-πνευμα, you have the Greek word for “alcohol”, but for the ancient Greeks the word meant the spirit of wine.
-My ancestors did not drink wine during the meal – the enjoyed it afterwards!
-Half-lying on their triclina (ancient sofas) they refrained from eating much, because food was to stimulate the stomach, not burden it, and then began to converse.
+When you combine the two words in οινό-πνευμα, you have the Greek word for “alcohol”, but for the ancient Greeks, the word meant the spirit of wine.
+My ancestors did not drink wine during the meal – they enjoyed it afterwards!
+Half-lying on their triclinia (ancient sofas) they refrained from eating much, because food was to stimulate the stomach, not burden it, and then began to converse.
 These kinds of venues became known as Symposia (banquets): in ancient Greek, the term was used to refer to a meeting amongst friends or acquaintances who drank.
 It began with a libation to Dionysus, the god Bacchus of the Romans.
 During conversations, a servant, οινοχόο (cup-bearer) was entrusted with the task of pouring the wine into the cup of each participant, being capable at all times to fathom the extent to which the guest could drink without getting drunk.

 Athenian women were not permitted to attend banquets, only musicians and courtesans.

 The best wine came from the islands of Chios and Lesbos.